react-grid-layout/react-draggable/README.md

 			// `bounds` specifies movement boundaries.
 Pass:
 			// - 'parent' restricts movement within the node's offsetParent
 			//	 (nearest node with position relative or absolute), or
 			// - An object with left, top, right, and bottom properties.
+These indicate how far in each direction
+			//   the draggable can be moved.
+See example/index.html for more on this.
 			//
 			// `zIndex` specifies the zIndex to use while dragging.
 			//